Bestselling Author, Pioneering Inventor and Futurist

 Ray Kurzweil is one of the world’s leading inventors, thinkers, and futurists, with a thirty-year track record of accurate predictions.
 Called "the restless genius" by The Wall Street Journal and "the ultimate thinking machine" by Forbes magazine, he was selected as one of the top entrepreneurs by Inc. magazine, which described him as the "rightful heir to Thomas Edison."
 PBS selected him as one of the "sixteen revolutionaries who made America."

-Ray was the principal inventor of the first CCD flat-bed scanner, the first omni-font optical character recognition, the first print-to-speech reading machine for the blind, the first text-to-speech synthesizer, the first music synthesizer capable of recreating the grand piano and other orchestral instruments, and the first commercially marketed large-vocabulary speech recognition.
+Ray was the principal inventor of the first CCD flat-bed scanner, the first omni-font optical character recognition, the first print-to-speech reading machine for the blind, the first text-to-speech synthesizer, the first music synthesizer capable of recreating the grand piano and other orchestral instruments, and the first commercially marketed large-vocabulary speech recognition software.

-Among Ray’s many honors, he received a Grammy Award for outstanding achievements in music technology; he is the recipient of the National Medal of Technology, was inducted into the National Inventors Hall of Fame, holds twenty-one honorary Doctorates, and honors from three U.S. presidents.
+Ray received a Grammy Award for outstanding achievements in music technology; he is the recipient of the National Medal of Technology, was inducted into the National Inventors Hall of Fame, holds twenty-one honorary Doctorates, and honors from three U.S. presidents.

-Ray has written five national best-selling books, including New York Times best-sellers "The Singularity Is Near" (2005) and "How To Create A Mind" (2012).
-He is Co-Founder and Chancellor of Singularity University and a Director of Engineering at Google heading up a team developing machine intelligence and natural language understanding.
+Ray has written six national best-selling books, including New York Times best sellers The Singularity Is Near (2005) and How To Create A Mind (2012).
+His acclaimed Young Adult fiction book, Danielle: Chronicles of a Superheroine (2019), is a gold medal winner of the National Association of Book Entrepreneurs Pinnacle Book Achievement Award, the Moonbeam Children’s Book Award, and the eLit book Award.
+He is Co-Founder and Chancellor of Singularity Group and a Director of Engineering at Google heading up a team developing machine intelligence and natural language understanding.

 The feedback from the audience has been great.
 I spoke with a 90 year old lady, she doesn't know much about technology (she does't use e-mail...) and she was eager to get home and tell her grandchild about Mr. Kurzweil's speech and the image she saw reproduced on stage.